 Nike SBs may not give you that ‘deep insider’ vibe as a pair of Lakai’s, but they are well-made.
 As a large corporation, Nike can invest a lot to improve its skate shoes.
 When you add in the input from pro skaters, this explains why they are successful.

 Take The Nike SB Chron 2, for example.
 You can see a mixture of suede, canvas, and thick rubber sides, giving you a sense that this pair will last long and do very well for you.
-The suede and canvas combinations also allow good breathability and help with moisture.
+The suede and canvas combinations also allow good breathability.

 11. New Balance Numeric